darksoul-atik/CSE475-G6-Rice-Grain-Detection-using-ML/README.md

-This project will upadted weekly.
+This project will updated weekly.

 First Edition:
 We used a sample RAW dataset with custom CNN , but the accuracy was not satisfactory due to limited amount of Data.